Project

 senderid | f | -1 | 1

-#16 Updated by Tobu almost 11 years ago
+#16 Updated by Tobu over 11 years ago

 What PostgreSQL version?
 But I doubt there's anything wrong with those stats.